makise-homura/ibaraki/README.md

 This is the main config file and it should consist of the following variables:

 * `HOSTS`: Space-separated list of hosts to back up.
 Each host should have its corresponding config file.
 In timed or automatic mode hosts will be backed up in order they are specified here.
-* `LOGFILE`: Log file which would be used in automatic or timed mode (when sript is ran without parameters).
-Manual mode (when list of hosts is in command line) will use stdout for this.
+* `LOGFILE`: Log file which would be used in automatic or timed mode (when script is ran without parameters).
+Manual mode (when list of hosts is in command line) will use `stdout` for this.
 * `SHORTLOGFILE`: Log file which would be used for logging start/finish time in automatic or timed mode.
 Manual mode won't use this.
 * `BACKUPDIR`: Where to place backup files.
 Backups will go to corresponding subdirectories for each host.
-* `REMOTENAME`: We will upload this script to remote host under `$TMPDIR` with this name.
+* `REMOTENAME`: Ibaraki will upload its remote counterpart to remote host under `$TMPDIR` with this name.
 * `ATTEMPTS`: How much times to try to download compressed file from host.
-After exceeding this amount of attempts we give up.
+After exceeding this amount of attempts we will give up.
 * `DELETE_IF_GIVEN_UP`: `on` or `off`, should we delete compressed file on remote host if we've given up downloading it.
 * `KEEPFILES`: How much of previous backup files to keep in timed or automatic mode.
 Oldest files will be deleted if there's more of them than this number.
 No files are deleted in manual mode.
-* `ENABLE_IONICE`: `on` or `off`, try to lower IO priority for tar command with ionice (otherwise it might cause too much IO load that can render host, which is backing up at the moment, unusable).
+* `ENABLE_IONICE`: `on` or `off`, try to lower IO priority for `tar` command with `ionice` (otherwise it might cause too much IO load that can render host, which is being backed up at the moment, unusable).
-* `LOCAL_TMPDIR`: Local temporary directory to work in.
-Will be created if not exist, and then deleted if free.
+* `LOCAL_TMPDIR`: Local (on the station where `ibaraki` is deployed) temporary directory to work in.
+Will be created if not exist, and then deleted if empty.
 Used to temporarily copy downloaded file there and run archive test locally.

 Example: